saucelabs/sauce-school/codelabs/Module4_APITesting.md

 ## 4.02 The If Component
 Duration: 0:01:00

-One of the most powerful components in API Fortress (and in programming) is [the If component](https://docs.saucelabs.com/api-testing/logical-components/if).
+One of the most powerful components in the API testing platform (and in programming) is [the If component](https://docs.saucelabs.com/api-testing/logical-components/if).

 This gives you the flexibility to create assertions that can be specific to certain conditions.
 For example, **if statuscode==200** vs **if statuscode=400**.
 Meaning you can create positive and negative validations in a single test.